WNBA, WNBPA release statements regarding incident involving Brittney Griner at Dallas airport

 Every commercial flight forced upon our players is a threat to their health and safety.
 We implore the league and the teams not to wait another day to change the rule regarding travel."

+Brittney Griner and the @WNBA players are leaders who inspire hope for a better, more inclusive and less divided America.
+They are celebrated for the ways their activism inspires positive change.
+In doing that, they also become targets for hate, threats and violence and today's incident is a clear reminder of that.
+We cannot celebrate these women and their leadership without also protecting them.
+It's past time for charters and enhanced security measures for all players. #WeAreBG

-In the past, the league has argued that chartered flights create an unfair competitive advantage for teams that cannot afford to pay for them over the course of a full season, and the New York Liberty were fined $500,000 last season for chartering flights for road games.
+In the past, the league has argued that chartered flights create an unfair competitive advantage for teams that cannot afford to pay for them over the course of a full season, and the New York Liberty were fined $500,000 prior to last season for chartering flights for road games during the 2021 season.
 However, ahead of this season the league agreed to allow charter flights for regular season games where teams were playing on back-to-back nights.
 That's in addition to the already approved chartered flights for the WNBA Finals, the WNBA Commissioner's Cup Championship Game, and select games during the regular season.

 While the league has steadily relaxed its rules on chartered travel, Saturday's incident shows that commercial travel for these teams should be a thing of the past.